decentralized-identity/sidetree/docs/protocol.md

 DIDs may include attached values that are used in resolution and other activities.
 The standard way to pass these values are through _DID Parameters_, as described in the [W3C DID spec](https://w3c.github.io/did-core/#generic-did-url-parameters).

 Many DID Methods feature a period of time (which may be indefinite) between the generation of an ID and the ID being anchored/propagated throughout the underlying trust system (i.e. blockchain, ledger).
 The community has recognized the need for a mechanism to support resolution and use of identifiers during this period.
-As such, the community will introduce a standardized DID parameter `-<method-name>-initial-state` that any DID method can use to signify initial state variables during this period.
+As such, the community will introduce a convention using method specific DID parameter `-<method-name>-initial-state` that any DID method can use to signify initial state variables during this period.

 Sidetree uses the `-<method-name>-initial-state` DID parameter to enable unpublished DID resolution.
 After generating a new Sidetree DID, in order to use this DID immediately, the user will attach the `-<method-name>-initial-state` DID Parameter to the DID, with the value being the encoded string of the create operation request.

-e.g. `did:sidetree:<unique-portion>?-<method-name>-initial-state=<encoded-create-operation-request>`.
+e.g. `did:sidetree:<unique-portion>?-sidetree-initial-state=<encoded-create-operation-request>`.

 This allows any entity to support all of the following usage patterns: